norton198/Mirador/README.md

 ## Features

 - **Toggle Desktop Icons**: Double-click anywhere on the desktop to show or hide desktop icons.
+- **OLED Friendly:** Ideal for OLED screens to avoid static image retention.
 - **User-Friendly**: Intuitive and easy to use.
 - **Lightweight**: Minimal system resources required.
 - **Portable**: No installation necessary, just run the executable.

+## Why Use Toggle Desktop Icons?

+- **Enhanced Productivity:** Remove distractions from your desktop and focus on what matters.
+- **Clean Aesthetic:** Enjoy a sleek and clean desktop view with no icons obstructing your wallpaper.
+- **Prevent Burn-In:** Protect your OLED screen from static image burn-in by hiding desktop icons.

 ## Requirements